 What are tax expenses?

-When you run your own small business, such as a therapy practice, you are able to deduct or “write off” business-related expenses from your income to account for the costs that you typically spend to run your business.
-You are then taxed on the remainder as your typical income tax.
+When you run your own small business, such as a practice, you are able to deduct or “write off” business-related expenses from your income to account for the costs that you typically spend to run your business.
+You are then taxed on the remainder at your usual income tax rate.

 Here are some common tax expenses to be aware of, especially for those just starting out in private practice: